demward/House-Prices/README.md

 Observing the correlation matrix I look for independent variables correlated with price **(r > 0.3)** and I find 5 parameters **(Grade, Bedrooms, Bathrooms, Sqft living, Sqft above)**, then I look for strongly independent variables correlated between each other **(r > 0.7)** and select the one with the highest correlation to the dependent variable.

-At the end I kept with only 3 variables: Bedrooms, Bathrooms and Grades.
-Once I had the most relevant variables I implemente the model.
+At the end **I kept with only 3 variables: Bedrooms, Bathrooms and Grades**.
+Once I had the most relevant variables I implement the model.

 # Model Implementation